-- Payments may be 100% tax deductible*, which makes our leases even more cost-effective
+- Payments may be 100% tax deductible*, which yields you significant cash-savings

 - Instrument downtime is decreased with our complete repair coverage

-- With the savings of our lease program, clients are better able to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.)
+- With the capital saved through our program, labs are better able to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-Microscopy is used across most life sciences including cell biology, developmental biology, electrophysiology, plant science, marine biology, microbiology and forensics, in academia, clinical settings, and commercial research and development.
 Beyond life science, microscopy is a firmly established analysis tool in materials, formulation, and information technology.

-Upright vs. Inverted?
+Upright vs. Inverted

 More inverted systems are being developed and made available in the marketplace as applications become more advanced.
 Uprights are still the right choice for some applications, such as analyzing zebrafish embryos or stained tissue selection, but for most existing and emerging cellular imaging applications, the inverted orientation is favored.

 This off-balance sheet financing structure provides three options at the end of the term.
 The lessee has the option to return the equipment to the lessor, renew at a discounted rate, or purchase the instrument for the fair market value.
-Monthly payments are also 100% tax deductible which yields additional cash savings.
+Monthly payments are also 100% tax deductible which yields additional monetary savings.

 If you recently purchased equipment, Excedr can offer you cash for your instrument and convert your purchase into a long-term rental.
 This is called a sale leaseback.
 If you’ve paid for equipment within the last ninety days, we can help you recoup your investment and allow you to make low monthly payments.
 This also frees up cash in your budget rather than tying it down to the instrument.